 5. Offer Special Deals

-Limited-time offers tend to grab peoples’ attention since they don’t want to miss out on a good price.
-So consider offering your clients some special deals to help with marketing your portrait photography.
+Limited-time offers tend to grab peoples’ attention since they don’t want to miss out on a good deal.
+So consider offering your previous clients some special deals to encourage booking your services again.

 Photography Directory Project is free to join.
 The only requirement to get your free listing is that you include a link to the directory on your site.